rrrene/credo/README.md

 ### Show code snippets in the output

-Use the `--verbose` switch to include the code snippets in question in the output.
+Use the `--verbose` switch to include the code snippets in question as well as the module name of teh failed check in the output.

 ### Show compact list